 Drives will be exchanged on a monthly basis or as directed by AFMA.

-6.3.2 Shipping
+6.4.2 Shipping

-Data drives will need to be shipped to AFMA's Canberra office within 24 hrs of the drive being removed or the boat returning to port.
-Pre-paid, addressed bags will be provided to boats for this process.
+Data drives need to be posted to AFMA's Canberra office on the first landing of every month.
+Pre-paid, addressed bags will be provided to boats for this purpose.